 The Business Track is open to students in the Christos M. Cotsakos College of Business who are pursuing a major or a minor in Business.
+The track can also accommodate students who are taking Business Administration as a minor or Sports Management major.
 The track will be especially helpful to students seeking to enhance their research skills and pursue a career in consulting.
 Also, this track will help students who plan to apply to a graduate program, in particular to a quality MBA program.
-All students in the track must have a cumulative GPA of 3.25 or higher.

-To enroll in the Business Honors Track, contact the Director, Dr. Bela Florenthal, at 973-720-3679, florenthalb@wpunj.edu, or contact Jan Pinkston at 973-720-3776, pinkstonj@wpunj.edu.
+To enroll in the Business Honors Track, contact the Director, Dr. Bela Florenthal, at 973-720-3679 or florenthalb@wpunj.edu.
 You must also complete the track application and submit it to the Honors College.